solectrus/hosting/README.md

    You need a Raspberry Pi at home **and** a remote server somewhere on the internet (tested with Hetzner Cloud)

-Of course, you also need a SENEC device connected to your LAN (tested with a SENEC Home V3 hybrid).
+Of course, you also need a SENEC device connected to your LAN (tested with a SENEC Home V3 hybrid duo).